TarekJunied/ProReco/README.md

 - ProReco may experience slower performance on the first run.
 Subsequent runs should be significantly faster.

+## Final Step

+- Open the browser and input `http://localhost:3000/` and upload for e.g. `demo_eventlog.xes` from this repo.

 ## Screenshots
 ![ProReco Black Box Explanation](readme/ProRecoBlackBox.png)
 ![Hero Section of the Application](readme/HeroSection.png)